aidenc17/aidenc17/README.md

 # Hi there, I'm Aiden👋

 Welcome to my GitHub profile!
 I'm a passionate and driven **Junior Computer Science student** pursuing a Bachelor of Science degree and working towards a **Cybersecurity Certificate**.

 ---

-## 🛠 Skills & Technologies

-### Programming Languages
-# Hi there, I'm [Your Name] 👋

-Welcome to my GitHub profile!
-I'm a passionate and driven **junior Computer Science student** pursuing a Bachelor of Science degree and working towards a **Cybersecurity Certificate**.
-I love exploring new areas in technology and constantly improving my skills.

----